Xyntopia/taskyon/README.md

 ## Features

 - **Local First Architecture**: Taskyon's design incorporates the Local First principle, ensuring enhanced data privacy and security while maintaining high performance and user control.
-- **Service Integration:** Utilizes OpenAI and Openrouter.ai for executing various tasks within the conversation threads.
+- **Service Integration:** Utilizes various LLM providers for executing tasks within the conversation threads.
 - **Task-Based Conversations:** Each message within a conversation is treated as a task with the role "user", forming a branch in the task tree.
 - **Function Tasks:** Execute and manage function tasks with adjustable parameters directly within the interface.
-- **Frontend Capabilities:** Python code execution within a secure sandbox, access to a local browser-based vector store leveraging HNSWlib, and tool generation on-the-fly with JavaScript or Python.
+- **Frontend Capabilities:** Python and JavaScript code execution within a secure sandbox, access to a local browser-based vector store leveraging HNSWlib, and tool generation on-the-fly with JavaScript or Python.
 - **Contextual Task Management:** Attach contexts such as files or other tasks to any given task for detailed execution.
-- **Format Translation:** Translates the internal task tree into compatible formats for various services, bypassing the need for specific assistants like OpenAI Assistants.
+- **Format Translation:** Translates the internal task tree into compatible formats for various services, bypassing the need for specific assistant APIs (e.g. OpenAI Assistants).
 - **Task Interfaces:** Each task can have a dedicated interface, allowing for parameter adjustments and direct execution.
+- **Webpage Integration:** Taskyon can be integrated into webpages by webpage owners with just a few lines of code, enabling users to interact with the webpage using an AI.
+This interaction is secure due to Taskyon's local-first approach.
+- **Enhanced Markdown Support:** Utilize the full power of markdown, including mermaid graphics, SVG drawings, embedded HTML widgets, and MathJax.
+- **Vision Models:** Interface with vision models to extend Taskyon's capabilities beyond text.

 ## Installation

 Taskyon can be accessed directly at [https://taskyon.space](https://taskyon.space).
-For local setup:
+Or for a local setup:

 1. Clone the repository. 📥
 2. Run `yarn install` to install dependencies. 🧶
 3. Use `quasar build` for a production build or `quasar dev` for a development server. 🏗️

+An upcoming desktop app and container for deployment will be available soon.

 ## Usage